 The Wave Foundation (TWF), the non-profit organization that oversees Cycle the WAVE, agreed to help guide the efforts of this new anti-trafficking ride, and PATH: Pedal Against Trafficking Humans was born.
 With the continued sponsorship of TWF, Bike Works, and dedicated volunteers, the fifth annual PATH Ride on March 25th, 2017 is expected to draw more than 250 riders from across the Puget Sound region.

-With support of community sponsors, volunteers, and this tremendous network of invested organizations, the fifth annual PATH Ride on March 25th, 2017 is expected to draw more than 250 riders from across the Puget Sound region.
+With support of community sponsors, volunteers, and this tremendous network of invested organizations, the sixth annual PATH Ride on March 24th, 2018 is expected to draw more than 250 riders from across the Puget Sound region.

 Human trafficking is the use of force, fraud or coercion to compel a person into any form of labor against their will.
 Human trafficking can occur in any industry, including agriculture, construction, domestic service (housekeeper, nanny), restaurants, salons, commercial sex work, massage parlors, and small businesses.